-- · Assess current theoretical approaches to understanding catastrophe and human actions about rapid environmental disasters, diseases, and human-created events (wars, pollution, radiation and contamination). - Examine critical concepts and current challenges for catastrophic human responses and changes in these in space and time. - \cdot Explore how western and nonwestern cultures through time vary in their understandings of disasters and cataclysmic local and global transformations. - · Analyze consumer behavior and globalization in relation to devasting events such as pandemics in the historical past. - Evaluate different approaches from anthropology to manage risk and disasters.
+Assess current theoretical approaches to understanding catastrophe and human actions about rapid environmental disasters, diseases, and human-created events (wars, pollution, radiation, and contamination).

-Textbooks:
+Examine critical concepts and current challenges for catastrophic human responses and changes in these in space and time.

+Explore how western and nonwestern cultures through time vary in their understandings of disasters and cataclysmic local and global transformations.

+Analyze consumer behavior and globalization in relation to devasting events such as pandemics in the historical past.

+Evaluate different approaches from anthropology to manage risk and disasters.

+Chapters of books and optional texts:

 Boholm, Åsa.
 2015.
-Anthropology and Risk, Routledge. https://ebookcentral.proquest.com/lib/ufl/detail.action?docID=2034028
+Anthropology and Risk,

+Routledge. https://ebookcentral.proquest.com/lib/ufl/detail.action?docID=2034028